emexnord/solar-challenge-week1/docs/task1-documentation.md

-1. Introduction – Project Overview and Understanding The Solar Challenge Week 1 project focuses on establishing a collaborative and reproducible data science workflow using version control (Git) and environment setup.
-The main objective was to create a GitHub repository with the necessary project scaffolding and continuous integration (CI) to ensure code quality and collaboration efficiency before starting any data analysis.
+1. Introduction – Project Overview and Understanding

+The goal of the Solar Challenge Week 1 project is to set up a reliable and collaborative workflow for data science tasks.
+This involves using Git for version control and creating a consistent development environment.
+The main task was to create a GitHub repository with all the essential project folders and files, along with continuous integration (CI) to automatically check code quality.
+By building this foundation first, the team can work together smoothly and ensure everything is ready for future data analysis.

 2. Methodology – Process, Progress So Far, and Results Repository Setup: